06 July 2023

-A lease, often called a tenancy in the lettings industry, is an agreement between a landlord(s) and a tenant(s) for the tenant(s) to live in a property for a period of time, subject to certain conditions placed on both parties.
+A lease, often called a tenancy in the lettings industry, is an agreement between the landlord(s) and the tenant(s) for the tenant(s) to live in a property for a period of time, subject to certain conditions placed on both parties.
 It is a contractual document.

 There are three elements of a lease: